superlinked/VectorHub/docs/articles/semantic_search_news.md

-# Semantic search in business news
+# Semantic search in business news - a notebook article

-[Article built around this notebook: https://github.com/superlinked/superlinked/blob/main/notebook/semantic_search_news.ipynb]

 Semantic search is revolutionizing how we discover and consume news articles, offering a more intuitive and efficient method for finding relevant content and curating personalized news feeds.
 By embedding the nuances and underlying concepts in vectors, we can retrieve articles that align closely with the user's interests, preferences, and browsing history.